-Director Sharon White said a lot of the British author’s plays were adapted by other playwrights, but this was one she wrote herself.
+Director Sharon White said a lot of the British author’s plays were adapted by other playwrights.
+However, Christie wrote The Unexpected Visitor herself.

 “A man stumbles into a study in a remote country house in Wales, and finds a dead body.
-He also finds a woman, holding a gun,” she said.
+He also finds a woman, holding a gun.”

 “He’s the unexpected guest, and the woman is the wife of the man who’s dead.
 He decides that he doesn’t want her to get hanged – which would’ve been the punishment at the time – or even put in prison for life.

-“He decides to help her concoct a story that someone blundered in from outside who had a grudge against the murdered man, and save her from the hangman’s noose.”
+“He decides to help her concoct a story that someone blundered in from outside who had a grudge against the murdered man, and saved her from the hangman’s noose.”

 “I’ve read every book Agatha Christie ever wrote.
 She’s very clever in the way she pushes suspicion onto almost everybody.
 She’s so involved in the story,” White said.